 In the midst of a playdate, when the thought of gooey dripping paint staining my fingertips lured me into the amateur freedom of tie-dying, I naturally found myself asking my friend’s mom for “crveno”.
-She starred at me with wide eyes, with the bemused look of a person who had just encountered their first bilingual four year old.
+She starred at me with wide eyes, with the bemused look of a person who had just encountered her first bilingual four year old.
 Distracted by her curiosity, I dropped my paint, syrupy colors oozing everywhere.
-How captivated I was by my paint violating the blankness!
-Quickly, though, hot tears rattled my face at the realization of just how messy, different, and inferior my shirt was from my friend’s.
+Hot tears began violating my face, at the realization of just how messy, different, and inferior my shirt now was from my friend’s.

 The process of tie-dying is simple: Find a blank article of clothing, twist it any which way, tie it with rubber bands to allow for a pattern, and splash it with an array of color.
 I felt I failed miserably and threw the shirt away.
 My friend’s mother said I did it wrong.
 That’s also what they told Jackson Pollack.

 In high school, I already had many marks to myself, being a world traveler and growing up in a multi-cultural household, with a conservative Bosnian mom, and a loud, Italian dad.
 A clash of cultures lead to disagreements rooted from language barriers, amongst other things, twisting me in every which way.
 At the news of my parent’s divorce, the first rubber band snapped.
 It was time for the Bosnian-Italian alliance to end, creating a section in my life adulterated with colors of anguish, guilt, and confusion.
 The lack of control I had over the direction of my life scared me.
 I wanted to have normal parents, to live the typical American life my friends did.
 I felt my experienced were foreign, and that I, was an alien of sorts, belonging to no place, and now, no cohesive home.